MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

 1. Sync (or Push) your updates to the GitHub repository.

-## Check your work
+#### Task 3: Check your work

-To check your work, complete the following steps:
+Use the following steps to complete this section of the exercise:

 1. Open the GitHub repository for the AccelerateDevGitHubCopilot project.